mohalearning/KeepQuote/README.md

 # KeepQuote
-A landing page for keeping quotes from books you read.
+A Landing page for keeping quotes from books you read.